FAQ

 • a public link to the registry cancellation statement

-You can use the diploma in your sustainability reporting and corporate communications.
+You can use the certificate in your sustainability reporting and corporate communications.
 You may activate CORCs in your account for different beneficiaries.

-Most importantly, companies who buy CORCs neutralize their carbon emissions with carbon removal.
+Most importantly, companies who buy CORCs can neutralize their carbon emissions with carbon removal if they retire the credits.

 Other benefits include: